kolod/rom-reader/software/README.md

 # Run the application
 ./gradlew run

-# Create a fat JAR
+# Create a fat JAR with all dependencies (recommended)
+./gradlew shadowJar

+# Create a standard JAR (requires classpath)
 ./gradlew jar
 ```